 A Photo Essay of Our Stay at The Hotel Okura Tokyo

 The Hotel Okura Tokyo is hands down one of my top favorite hotels on this Earth, but the government is tearing down the main building of the hotel next month in order to rebuild a “newer and better” Hotel Okura, just in time for the Olympics.
-Why, you may ask?
+Why you may ask?
 Tokyo has a horrible habit for side-stepping history and art and moving forward with these kinds of politically motivated developments.
 And in case you didn’t know, they’ve also decided to get rid of the iconic Tsukiji fish market (GASP!
 WTF!), another devastating loss to the city.

-But the reason that I and many others are absolutely heartbroken about this particular destruction is because the Hotel Okura Tokyo represents so much.
+But the reason that I and many others are absolutely heartbroken about this particular destruction is that the Hotel Okura Tokyo represents so much.
 It’s a timepiece of both art and history and in many ways, it’s a priceless piece of art itself.

 The Hotel Okura has cultivated an energy and a spirit of its own over the years – something not easily done.
 In a world of rapid development and cookie-cutter landscapes, this place stands alone.
-Like the Palace of Versailles, you have a structure that has so beautifully preserved its original period architecture, history and design.
+Like the Palace of Versailles, you have a structure that has so beautifully preserved its original period architecture, history, and design.

 Hotel Okura Tokyo is a Mid-Century Modern Architecture Paradise

 And when Mid-Century Modern design declined, The Okura remained strong and embraced its beautiful hybrid of Mid-Century Modern and Japanese design.
 Today, you can literally walk back in time into the Cold War Era.
 On the Seiko world clock in the lobby, if you look closely, you’ll even see an option for Leningrad.